HighTechCodifier/Selenium/driver_archive/script_sample/README.md

 # Selenium

-This repository contains Selenium script samples files.
+This repository contains script samples in Selenium.